user00000001/TesraMainChain/README.md

 state of the network.
 To do so:

 ```
-$ gwan console
+$ tesramain console
 ```

 This command will:

- * Start gwan in fast sync mode (default, can be changed with the `--syncmode` flag), causing it to download more data in exchange for avoiding processing the entire history of the wanchain network, which is very CPU intensive.
+ * Start tesramain in fast sync mode (default, can be changed with the `--syncmode` flag), causing it to download more data in exchange for avoiding processing the entire history of the wanchain network, which is very CPU intensive.
-   This too is optional and if you leave it out you can always attach to an already running gwan instance with `gwan attach`.
+   This too is optional and if you leave it out you can always attach to an already running tesramain instance with `tesramain attach`.

 ### Full node on the wanchain test network